 What Do Quincy Jones, Serena Williams and Blockchain Have in Common?

-Two big themes last week at Inside ETFs, the Comic-Con of exchange-traded funds attended by more than 2,300 advisors and investors, were innovation and disruption.
+Two big themes this week at Inside ETFs, the Comic-Con of exchange-traded funds attended by more than 2,300 advisors and investors, were innovation and disruption.

 Consider robo-advisors, which emerged only 10 years ago.
 Who would have thought in the mid-2000s that so many investors would be comfortable enough with the idea of a machine managing their money?
 And yet here we are.
 By 2020, Citi analysts predict, assets controlled by robo-advisors could reach close to $450 billion globally.